Please be aware that some specialist imagery may take time to load.

 and little more than an eighth-of-an-inch from the front face of the fore-sight mounting block.

 The square-ended early silencer carries the Parker-Hale logo and triangular "Made in England" motif.
+Further detail of these can be found HERE.

 The later post-War production had a bevelled rear end circumference.